-How to Take the Theory and Practical Exams and Get Your Spanish Driving License
+How to Take the Theory and Practical Exams and Get Your Spanish Driving Licence

-Note: To obtain a B class (passenger car) drivers license in Spain, you will need to be at least 18 years of age (16 for motorcycles).
+Note: To obtain a B-class (passenger car) driver's licence in Spain, you will need to be at least 18 years of age (16 for motorcycles).

 Register at your Local DGT Office

-Before you do anything else, you will need to gather the following information in order to register yourself at your local DGT center.
+Before you do anything else, you will need to gather the following information to register yourself at your local DGT centre.

 These will then need to be presented at your nearest DGT office.
-At the following page you will be able to locate the office closest to you http://www.dgt.es/es/la-dgt/quienes-somos/estructura-organica/jefaturas-provinciales/
+On the following page, you will be able to locate the office closest to you https://www.dgt.es/conoce-la-dgt/donde-estamos/

-For further details on the procedures above, you can view the following page from the DGT (In Spanish) https://sede.dgt.gob.es/es/tramites-y-multas/permiso-de-conduccion/obtencion-permiso-licencia-conduccion/
+For further details on the procedures above, you can view the following page from the DGT (English Option Available) https://sede.dgt.gob.es/es/permisos-de-conducir/

 Preparing For The Theory and Practical Exams